geoffrymichael/CutUpsTwo/README.md

 I am trying to prepare for a 1.0 launch.

 Most of the early and basic functions are working and CRUD is implemented.
-Plans for future releases are to include persistance via Core Data and also to implement Core Vison ML to be able to scan physical texts in as sources.
+Plans for future releases are to include persistence via Core Data and also to implement Core Vision ML to be able to scan physical texts in as sources.

 The Cut-up technique is a creativity process originally popularized by the DADAists.
 It involves cutting up existing text sources and rearranging them to inspire new ideas.
 The method was later used by William S. Burroughs, David Bowie, and Radiohead among others.